 - Rome and Milan underground ticket: 1.00 (1 journey)

-you are applying for an undergraduate program, you should be in possession of a valid school leaving certificate that qualifies you for a higher education studies in your country.
-This will also qualify you for studies in Italy.
-For Masters, a good bachelor’s degree certificate is usually required, and for PhD, a good Masters degree result.
-Note that some of the programs are taught in Italian language and you may be requested to prove your proficiency.
+You should be in possession of a valid school leaving certificate that qualifies you for higher education studies in your country if you apply for an undergraduate programme.
+This will qualify you for studies in Italy as well.
+A good bachelor’s degree certificate is typically expected for Masters, and a good Masters degree outcome for PhDs.
+Notice that some of the programs are taught in Italian, and you may be asked to demonstrate your competence.

-Unless your level of knowledge of Italian corresponds to C1 or C2 as previously explained, you will be required to pass a test of Italian language.
-The test will be organized by the institution where you will be studying, usually in September.
+If as explained above, your degree of knowledge of Italian corresponds to C1 or C2, you would be expected to pass an Italian language exam.
+The test will be arranged, usually in September, by the institution where you will be studying.

 Intake Periods / Deadlines

-- Mid April to mid May; students contact the Italian embassy or consulate in their home countries to receive a Letter of Academic Eligibility and Suitability (in Italian, Dichiarazione di Valoro in Loco (DV)) and pre-apply for the study program of their choice.
+- Students must contact the Italian Embassy or Consulate in their home countries between mid-April and mid-May to receive a Letter of Academic Eligibility and Equity (in Italian, Dichiarazione di Valoro in Loco (DV)) and to apply in advance for a study program of their choosing

-- August; students receive a notification on whether they have been admitted to the selected study program and the exact date to take the Italian language exam and any additional exam in case of competitive programs with limited study places.
+- August; students are informed of their admission to the chosen study program and the exact date of the Italian language exam and of any additional test in the case of competitive programs with restricted places of study

-- September; students take the Italian language exam and any additional exam if needed.
+- September; students take the Italian language exam and if appropriate, any additional examination.